Nothelsel/sync-test/README.md

 - Optimize the display of the list and your components.
 - Set up a client cache for the HTTP request with react-query.

+# Results

+To send the results, please push on a public repository and send the link to the following email address: benjamin.boulin@syncremote.co